H4mdiSp4rda/GNScraper/README.md

 # Script Usage:
 To manage data in MongoDB using the provided script, you can use the following command-line arguments:

 - `--scrap`: Use this argument to initiate data scraping.
-Specify the desired language for scraping by providing one of the supported language codes (e.g., "EN" for English, "FR" for French, "ES" for Spanish).
-For example:
+Specify the desired language for scraping by providing one of the supported language codes (e.g., "en" for English, "fr" for French, "es" for Spanish).
+You must also specify the insertion method as "auto" or "manual" to decide whether to store the scraped data in the database automatically or prompt for confirmation.
+Example usage:
-  `python script.py --scrap EN`
+  `python script.py --scrap EN auto`
 - `--query`: Use this argument to query the MongoDB collection and retrieve stored data.
 - `--purge`: Clear (purge) the MongoDB collection and remove all data by using this argument.